 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting the Headteacher.
+Applications should be made to the school by contacting the Headteacher via the School Office.